jeromecoupe/webstoemp/_posts/2014-11-02-manipulating-craft-elementcriteriamodel-with-twig.md

 ---
 title: "Manipulating Craft's ElementCriteriaModel objects with Twig"
-excerpt: "When working with Craft CMS, manipulating ElementCriteriaModel objects with Twig makes for leaner and meaner templates.
+excerpt: "Using Twig to manipulate Craft's ElementCriteriaModel objects makes for leaner and meaner templates.
 Relatively complex functionalities can also be built pretty easily."
 publication_year: 2014
 categories:
 - Craft